johnthagen/clang-blueprint/README.md

 ## Clang Tools

-Navigate into the `build` directory.
+To run any Clang tools, first navigate into the `build` directory.

 ### Clang-Tidy